QUICK ANSWER

 1. The lease terminates.
 A life estate is measured by the life of the life tenant (the sister).
 When the sister dies, the life estate ends, and the lease, which cannot outlast the estate that created it, ends with it.
 The tenant has no remaining leasehold interest.
 Most students know what a life estate is.
 The exam tests what happens to third-party interests when it terminates.

 2. End of business on the third business day following receipt.
-Under F.S.
-475.25(1)(k), the deposit must be placed in escrow by the end of the third business day after the sales associate receives it.
+The sales associate must deliver the deposit to the broker by the end of the next business day, and receipt by the associate counts for the three-business-day escrow placement rule.
+Friday receipt means the escrow placement deadline is Wednesday if there are no legal holidays.
 The broker being out of town does not extend the deadline.
-Friday receipt means the deadline is Wednesday (Saturday and Sunday are not business days).
 This is one of the most frequently tested Florida-specific deadlines on the exam.

 3. Yes.
 Under the duty of disclosure in a transaction brokerage relationship, the licensee must disclose all known facts that materially affect the value of the property.
 Flood zone status materially affects value (insurance costs, resale, and lender requirements).
 The buyer not asking does not eliminate the duty.
 This is a common trap: students confuse "the buyer didn't ask" with "I don't have to tell."